bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.9 =
+The French language file is updated.
+Bug with the DB-table prefix in template file was fixed.
+Bug with updating rewrite rules on each page load was fixed.

 = V4.2.8 =
 Bug with theme permissions was fixed.